 A convenient bus and tram network, regional trains and a few ferries, connect central Amsterdam to the towns and villages on its periphery.
 While this makes it easy to commute in from popular expat suburbs like Amstelveen (home of the Amsterdam International School), it also means that property prices in the suburbs don’t drop as sharply as you might hope.

 While many streets are picture-postcard beautiful, lined with canals or tall trees, other areas feature faceless modern tower blocks.
-Sadly for new arrivals, these are often more affordable than the charming old homes in the city centre.
+Sadly for new arrivals, these are often more affordable than the charming old homes in the city center.
 Find out more about where to live in Amsterdam.

 Living outside of Amsterdam

-Amsterdam is at the centre of a dense urban area, and good transport links mean that you can live almost anywhere in the Netherlands and still have a reasonable commute – at least by British or American standards.
+Amsterdam is at the center of a dense urban area, and good transport links mean that you can live almost anywhere in the Netherlands and still have a reasonable commute – at least by British or American standards.
 While this opens up your options, it can also make it harder to settle on a location.

-Areas such as The Hague, Utrecht, Delft, Haarlem or Rotterdam may offer some cheaper housing alternatives, or at least, open up more possibilities for housing options.
+Areas such as The Hague, Utrecht, Delft, Haarlem, or Rotterdam may offer some cheaper housing alternatives, or at least, open up more possibilities for housing options.

 Certain cities are also home to large student populations, for example Groningen and Leiden.
 Read more about where to live in the Netherlands.

-Most estate agents focus on one particular area, perhaps a network of villages or a city neighbourhood, even if they work for a national chain.
+Most estate agents focus on one particular area, perhaps a network of villages or a city neighborhood, even if they work for a national chain.
 As a result, you’ll often be steered towards properties that are available rather than suitable.

 However, if you have a particular area in mind, this focus can be a benefit.
-There are also a number of agents specialising in expat relocations in the city, if you need to find a home before you arrive.
+There are also a number of agents specializing in expat relocations in the city, if you need to find a home before you arrive.
 Unless you hire a search agent, expect that the landlord will pay the agent’s fees (typically equivalent to one month’s rent).

 Online property portals: